teddytoken/Sentiment-Analysis-on-Twitter-Data/README.md

-Twitter Sentiment Analysis using Deep Learning
+# Twitter Sentiment Analysis using Deep Learning

+*Understanding human sentiment by analyzing the text of tweets*

+## Overview
 This project performs sentiment analysis on Twitter data using NLP preprocessing, TF-IDF vectorization, and a Keras deep learning model.
 It classifies tweets into sentiment categories (e.g., positive, negative, neutral, etc.) based on labeled training data.

 # 🔹 Project Workflow